|Post:||Senior Lecturer in Art History (Art History)|

 C. Wintle, 'Objects of Evidence: Issues of Colonial Collecting in Sussex 1870-1930,' AHRC Collaborative Doctorate, awarded 2010.

-D. Clarke, 'Creating the Artefact: Photography, Partnership and Identity at Charleston', AHRC Collaborative Doctorate, submitted 2012.
+D. Clarke, 'Creating the Artefact: Photography, Partnership and Identity at Charleston', AHRC Collaborative Doctorate, awarded 2014.

 Dr Clarke supervises the following DPhil students: